Street trader's licence

 There are two types of application.
 One is for anyone who is operating as a street trader on their own account.
 The other is for anyone who will be assisting or employed by someone else.
 In both cases a street trader’s licence is required.

 If your proposed activity involves a food business and the use of a vehicle, kiosk or moveable stall, we cannot grant your application unless you produce with your application a certificate of compliance, certifying that the vehicle, kiosk or moveable stall complies with any relevant Regulations under the Food Safety legislation.
 To qualify for the certificate of compliance, your mobile premises must meet the Mobile Traders Food Hygiene National Standards (pdf 409KB).
 Contact our Food Safety team for more information.

 You must be a fit and proper person and not be disqualified from holding a licence.
 The vehicle you use for the purpose of street trading must be suitable for that purpose.

-You must not have had an application refused for the same licence within the 12 months prior to making your application, unless you have had a material change in circumstances.
+You can't have had an application refused for the same licence within the 12 months prior to making your application, unless there has been a material change in circumstances.

 Telling us about any changes